bfranksen/shuffle-memory/README.md

 **Goals**
   - Create a responsive design to allow functionality on all devices and screen sizes
-  - Implement User login/register to allow tracking of statistics and records
+  - Implement user login/register to allow tracking of statistics and records
   - Implement game settings to create a more varied experience